JCSDA/jedi-docs/docs/jedi-components/fv3-jedi/data.rst

 When running data assimilation applications it is necessary to provide backgrounds or restarts from which to initialize the system.
-The files that are required of course depends on the model but some examples are included with the repository in Data/inputs for global NWP with GEOS and GFS, global aerosol with GEOS and GFS, regional NWP with GFS and regional aerosol with GFS.
+The files that are required of course depends on the model but some examples are included with the repository in Data/inputs for global NWP with GEOS and GFS, global aerosol with GEOS and GFS, regional NWP with GFS and regional chemistry with GFS.
 The kinds of files that are needed also depends on the application being executed.
 Data assimilation with 4DEnVar requires backgrounds for every sub-window requested while 4DVar only requires one background at the beginning of the window and 3DVar only requires one background at the middle of the window.

 **Ensemble**